Pierre Maisonnat dit Baptiste: Battle of Port Royal (1690)

 During King William's War, Baptiste fought in the Battle of Port Royal (1690).
 On May 9, 1690 English forces under Sir William Phipps attacked the capital of Acadia of Port Royal with a fleet of seven vessels and 700 men.
 Baptiste was among only 85 men defending an unfinished fortification at Port Royal.
 After spending 12 days pillaging Port Royal, Phipps' troops pillaged the rest of Acadia, including Castine, La Hève, Chedabucto and the settlements at the head of the Bay of Fundy.
 Baptiste was taken prisoner along with other Acadians but shortly after escaped.

 Upon Baptiste's return to Acadia, Governor Joseph Robineau de Villebon commissioned him to protect Acadian interests as a privateer.
 Baptiste set off to prey on the busy and dangerous shipping lanes off Boston Harbour.
 On his first mission, he took eight ships, including a brigantine within sight of Boston.
 He received much praise from the Governor of New France Comte de Frontenac.

 As a result of his success, Baptiste was given command of a fast warship named Bonne.
 In early June 1694, Baptist arrived at Cape Sable and scattered the New England fishing fleet, taking five vessels into Fort Jemseg on the Saint John River.

 He followed up this initiative in July 1694 by returning to Boston and sank a few vessels that were too small to be worthwhile prizes, while capturing three that were.
 In 1694, over a three-month period, he captured 10 vessels.
 Six months later, January 1695, he returned to Saint John River with more prizes that he had captured.
 Fear of Baptiste is reported to have kept 400 New England fishing vessels tied up guarding their coasts.
 All the English settlers fled from coastal Maine to safety further south.

 On May 24, 1695, returning from Boston with more prizes, Baptiste ran into an English war ship.
 Baptiste ran his vessel aground and fought.
 Cannon fire raged throughout the day, the English ship was crippling Bonne.
 Having lost the ship Bonne, Baptiste went ashore and walked to Villebon at Fort Nashwaak on the Saint John River.

 Battle at Baie des Espagnols (1695)

-May 1695, Baptiste came across an English frigate at Baie des Espagnols (Sydney, Cape Breton) and immediately engaged it in battle.
+In May 1695, Baptiste came across an English frigate at Baie des Espagnols (Sydney, Cape Breton) and immediately engaged it in battle.
 The English frigate overwhelmed Baptiste's vessel forcing him to run it aground and then abandon it.